 My tutus are made from stiff Italian ballet net and stretch fabrics such as lycra or stretch velvet.
 The bodices are lined to give a firm fit and dancer confidence.
 The tutu skirt has 7-10 layers of net that are tacked together with nylon tags to give the iconic tutu shape with a gentle slope from the high hip to the edge of the tutu skirt.
 I like to vary the colours in the skirt, even if the colours are just subtle shades of each other, as I think this gives some life to the skirt.

-A basic competition-ready tutu starts at $425 and includes a lined bodice, 7-9 layer skirt, and a decorated bodice.
+A basic competition-ready tutu starts at $450 and includes a lined and decorated bodice with a 7-10 layer skirt.
 Other features and their prices are listed below although there may be variation for some fabrics or embellishment techniques:

 Nude insert $25